makeusabrew/decking/README.md

 Take run args from package file if supplied in expected format.

+Allow dependencies to be specified, e.g. containers used as links will be created first such that they can be linked properly

 ### start (container)

 Start a container (must call `create` first - for now)